-To summarize, a forensic audit is a detailed engagement which requires the expertise of not only accounting and auditing procedures but also expert knowledge and experience about the legal framework.
-A Forensic auditor is required to have an understanding of various frauds that can be carried out and also how the evidence needs to be collected.
-Having an understanding of legal frameworks and ability to face the court and the stress put in by defense counsel is also required.
+To summarize, a forensic audit is a detailed engagement which requires the expertise of not only accounting and auditing procedures but also expert knowledge regarding the legal framework.
+A forensic auditor is required to have an understanding of various frauds that can be carried out and of how evidence needs to be collected.